ScottDuane/TLFChallenge/README.md

 - Style this app -- it's pretty darn ugly right now
 - Refactor the views using partials, in particular a `_form.html.erb`
 - Render errors directly onto the page
+- Add in buffer days bonus
 - Write additional tests, in particular integration tests using Capybara